- function for general SQL routine declaration

 Routines and built-in functions

-blocks also show how variable names are local within these blocks x
+blocks also show how variable names are local within these blocks x, but the

 Optional parameter example